Kapshtyk/recipes/README.md

 npm run dev
 ```

 This command will start both the React application and the JSON server at the same time.
-The React application will be served at [http://localhost:3000](http://localhost:3000) and the JSON Server will be served at [http://localhost:3001](http://localhost:3001).
+The React application will be served at [http://localhost:3000](http://localhost:3000) and the JSON server will be served at [http://localhost:3001](http://localhost:3001).

 ## Usage